aco-rt/Foundry-VTT-Oracle/Readme.md

 It will ask you for the noip(or similar or yourown domain) address that the players will use to connect to the session, make sure this address points to the instance's public ip address.

 Once you have entered it, it will restart the system.
 Give it 30 seconds or so to restart, and go to your url, you should be in your foundry license key page.
 Enter your license key and you are good to go.

+Note: if you are using cloudflair as your domain name registrar, make sure to use full encription, that allows the use of 3rd part ssl certificates, as we are using caddy to get a let's encrypt certificate in this method.
+If you are well versed with hosting websites and SSL stuff, feel free to change the script to your preference.